swetha23013979/genai-lcel-expressions/README.md

 ![image](https://github.com/user-attachments/assets/d460f0d8-adb4-411d-8aa0-483bdd85bba7)

 ### RESULT:
-The implemented LCEL expression takes at least two prompt parameters, processes them using a model, and formats the output with a parser, demonstrating its effectiveness through real-world examples.
+Hence, a LangChain Expression Language (LCEL) expression that utilizes at least two prompt parameters and three key components (prompt, model, and output parser), and evaluate its functionality by analyzing relevant examples of its application in real-world scenarios is designed and implemented.